MEDIA RELEASE – 19.09.13

-Following up from a resent blog post about FREE smartphone Apps that can read your credit cards.
+Following up from a recent blog post about FREE smartphone Apps and skimming app that can read your credit cards.
 We have found an app that will show you how vulnerable you are now.

 If you own a smartphone that has NFC on it, you can download this app & turn your phone into a skimmer to see if your credit cards can be skimmed.